How our Group Critical Illness cover can help

 - Child cover

-Cover for children is automatically included and covers the following child-specific conditions cerebral palsy, cystic fibrosis, hydrocephalus, muscular dystrophy and spina bifida.
+Cover for children is automatically included and covers the following child-specific conditions, cerebral palsy, cystic fibrosis, hydrocephalus, muscular dystrophy and spina bifida.
+Cover is for employees children (included adopted and step-children) from birth until their 18th birthday, or until their 21st birthday if they are in full time education.

 This benefit also provides cover for children's intensive care benefit requiring mechanical ventilation for 7 days and loss of independent existence.